SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 we sometimes decide to look at the Byte as multiple true/false values at once.

-Since a simple true/false value can be expressed using a single binary digit (0, 1), and a Byte is made of 8 binary digits, we can store the values of up to 8 true/false values in a single Byte.
+Since a simple true/false value can be expressed using a single binary digit (0, 1), and a Byte is made of at least 8 binary digits, we can store the values of 8 true/false values in a single Byte.

-The downside of this approach is its added complexity: it is a little more involced and more error-prone to write and retrieve these values.
+The downside of this approach is its added complexity: it is a little more involved and more error-prone to write and retrieve these values.

 Readers who are familiar with binary representations probably understand this immediately.

-Since a Byte is a number made of 8 digits that can take one of two values each (0 or 1), each digit can encode a true (1) or false (0) value.
+Since a Byte is a number made of at least 8 digits that can take one of two values each (0 or 1), each digit can encode a true (1) or false (0) value.

-You could visualise the Byte as a row of 8 switches:
+You could visualise the Byte as a row of at least 8 switches:

 <p align="center">
   <img alt="8 switches" src="imgs/8switches.webp"/>